 We first see John in the census in 1891 aged 1.
-He is living in Lower Street, Caergwrle with his parents & 4 siblings.
-His father is listed as a ‘ (illegible) engine driver’ and his 2 elder brothers aged 16 & 13 are colliery labourers.
+He was living in Lower Street, Caergwrle with his parents & 4 siblings.
+His father is listed as a ‘ (illegible) engine driver’ and his 2 elder brothers aged 16 & 13 were colliery labourers.

-In the census of 1901 the family are still living in Caergwrle, but now on High Street.
-John is 11 years old, and his siblings are also living there with both parents, though his eldest sister Elizabeth is not there.
-John (senior) is working as a ‘railway engine driver at colliery’, and the 2 elder boys William & Evan are also working at the colliery as ‘banksmen’.
+In the census of 1901 the family was still living in Caergwrle, but now on High Street.
+John was 11 years old, and his siblings were also living there with both parents, though his eldest sister Elizabeth was not there.
+John (senior) was working as a ‘railway engine driver at colliery’, and the 2 elder boys William & Evan were also working at the colliery as ‘banksmen’.

 By the time of the1911 census a lot had changed for the family.
 The second son, Evan had died in 1903 & John (senior) had died in 1907.
 The eldest son of the family, William, had married in 1909 and was widowed the same year.
 John Edward joined the 1st Battalion (23rd Foot) Royal Welsh Fusiliers in 1908, enlisting at Wrexham.
 He was a private with the Regimental number 9982, and in 1911 was based overseas.